heisemmanuell/react-ticket-web-app/README.md

 - Output will be in the `dist/` directory
 - Run `npm run preview` to test production build locally

-### Hosting Platforms
+### Hosted On

-#### Vercel (Recommended)
+#### Vercel
-1. Connect your GitHub repository to Vercel
-2. Vercel will automatically detect Vite configuration
-3. Deploy with zero configuration

-#### Netlify
-1. Build command: `npm run build`
-2. Publish directory: `dist`
-3. Deploy the `dist` folder

-#### Other Static Hosts
-- Upload the `dist` folder contents to any static hosting service
-- Ensure the host supports SPA routing (single-page application)
+- Find the app using : https://react-ticket-web-app.vercel.app/

 ## 📱 Usage Guide

 ### First Time Setup
-1. Visit the application URL
+1. Visit the application URL : https://react-ticket-web-app.vercel.app/
 2. Click "Get Started" on the landing page
 3. Fill out the signup form with your details
 4. You'll be automatically logged in and redirected to the dashboard
+5. You can go to ticket section and perform CRUD operation on tickets
+6. When done, simply click on "Logout" to exit the app

 ### Navigation
 - **Landing Page** (`/`): Marketing page with app information